On the initial boundary value problem for the vacuum Einstein equations and geometric uniqueness: The expanded system of spacetime metrics and wave maps

 \section{The expanded system of spacetime metrics and {wave maps}}

 It is well-known that the vacuum Einstein equations \eqref{vac} form a degenerate hyperbolic system on the spacetime metric.
 In the following, we will consider formulations of the IBVP where the vacuum Einstein equations are reduced to be strictly hyperbolic using a harmonic gauge.
-Notice that, in a spacetime $M=I\times S$, the choice of a harmonic gauge is not unique; it depends on a suitable choice of initial and boundary conditions.
+Notice that, in an ST-spacetime $M=I\times S$, the choice of a harmonic gauge is not unique; it depends on a suitable choice of initial and boundary conditions.
 More precisely, working locally in $M$ for the moment, local harmonic or wave coordinates are functions $x^{\a}$, $\a = 0,1,2,3$ with $\Box_g x^{\a} = 0$.
 Such coordinates are uniquely determined by their initial data on $S$ and boundary data on $\cC$.
-Since the initial data of the spacetime metric $g$ consists of the Cauchy data $(g_S,K_{g|S})$ on $S$, and since the Cauchy data transforms naturally between different gauges, as proved in the well-posedness of the Cauchy problem, the initial data of the gauge field ($x^{\a}$) will not impact the existence and geometric uniqueness of the solution to the Cauchy problem for the vacuum Einstein equations.
+Since the initial data of the spacetime metric $g$ consists of the Cauchy data $(g_S,K_{g|S})$ on $S$, and since the Cauchy data transforms naturally between different gauges, the initial data of the gauge field ($x^{\a}$) will not impact the existence and geometric uniqueness of the solution to the Cauchy problem for the vacuum Einstein equations.

 On the boundary $\cC$, one may impose (for instance) Dirichlet or Sommerfeld-type boundary conditions for $x^{\a}$ on $\cC$.
 The boundary $\cC$ may be defined locally as the locus $\{x^1 = 0\}$, so that $x^1$ is a local defining function for $\cC$; this gives a fixed Dirichlet boundary value to $x^1$.
 There remain 3 degrees of freedom in the choice of boundary data for $x^\a$, $\a = 0, 2,3$ on $\cC$.
-This freedom formally corresponds to the freedom in the choice of gauge source vector field $\mathsf{T}$ as in the work \cite{KRSW:2009}, which is involved in boundary conditions of the metric $g$ in the IBVP of vacuum Einstein equations, and hence impacts the geometric uniqueness of the solutions.
+This freedom formally corresponds to the freedom in the choice of timelike vector field $T$ as in the work \cite{KRSW:2009}, which is involved in boundary conditions of the metric $g$ in the IBVP of vacuum Einstein equations, and hence impacts the geometric uniqueness of the solutions in \cite{KRSW:2009}.
 There appears to be no general method to remove this freedom by some more canonical choice, (although see the remarks in \cite{Friedrich:2009}).
 Thus, we first take the approach to expand the system \eqref{vac} to a system of equations with unknowns consisting of both a metric $g$ and a gauge field{, i.e. a wave map} $F$, and establish the well-posedness of the IBVP for the expanded system.